The whole department is situated in the Owheo Building.

 We use some variant of unix - a multi-user operating system - on most of our departmental machines.
 Most machines are dual-boot.

-In our undergrad labs the main operating systems are currently Fedora-20 and OSX-10.9.
+In our undergrad labs the main operating systems are currently Fedora and OSX.

 Here are a couple of introductory tidbits, mainly designed to head off a few simple mistakes and give some words of caution.